votovzla/beem-lite/docs/installation.rst

 ============
 The minimal working python version is 3.12.x

-beem can be installed parallel to python-steem.
+beem is installed like any other Python package.

 For Debian and Ubuntu, please ensure that the following packages are installed: